ulule/django-safety/README.rst

 **Django application to list and disable user active sessions.**

-This application is a lightweight version of django-user-session_.
+This application is a lightweight version of `django-user-session`_.

 The changes are:

 * No middeware
 * Does not touch to ``django.contrib.sessions``
 * Does not touch to `django.contrib.sessions.middleware.SessionMiddleware`
-* No GeoIP
 * Works with any session engine

 How it works